AntHanna23/Summer-DevOps-CSUSB/docs/week1/Meeting Two (Setting up Machine, Docker installed First Docker command).md

 * Setting up VsCode and remote development?
 * What is Github and creating first Repo for Dockerfile?
 * Generating keys for Github
-* What are basic Docker commands used to start containers

 ## Set Up
 Where your machine runs is up to you.
 It needs to be a Linux machine (preferably Ubuntu) and cannot be WSL because docker will not work in that.
 Docker for Windows is an option but I am not comfortable with it so unless you are already experienced with it I would suggest to stay away from that.